A Quiet Place: Sound and music

 During filming, the crew avoided making noise so diegetic synchronized sounds (e.g., the sound of rolling dice on a game board) could be recorded; the sounds were amplified in post-production.
-A traditional musical score was also added, which Krasinski justified in wanting audiences to remain familiar with watching a mainstream film, and not feel like part of a "silence experiment."
+A musical score was added, which Krasinski justified in wanting audiences to have a cinematic experience and some familiarity with a traditional film component, instead of feeling like they're part of a "silence experiment."
+Some music was cut from the film, which Krasinski found more impactful than having the score dominate scenes.

 Supervising sound editors Erik Aadahl and Ethan Van der Ryn worked on A Quiet Place.
 For scenes from the perspective of the deaf daughter, sound was removed to put greater focus on the visual.
 They also advised on organizing shots to reflect the creatures' perspective, like showing them noticing a sound, then showing what was causing the sound.
 Composer Marco Beltrami provided the sound editors music to work with in a way that would not interfere with the sound design throughout the film.

 In the film, creatures are blind and communicate through clicking sounds.
 Aadahl and Van der Ryn said they were inspired by animal echolocation, such as that employed by bats.
 The sound of feedback, normally avoided by sound editors, was woven into the story at a loudness level that would not bother audiences too much.

+For moments in the movie that depict Regan's point of view, Simmonds worked with sound designers to convey what the cochlear implants in the movie would have sounded like, and what she was able to hear without the implants.